margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 She's a searcher for humanity, and a seeker of the light in the darkest areas of the world.
-She uses Truth's double-edged sword to end civil wars and human strife.
+She uses Truth's double-edged sword to end human strife.
 She's self-complete and wedded to the author of the universe.
 She holds her covenant with all mankind.